The Monument

 takeac

-• Donate to ROSESLA, the memorial project
+• Donate to ROSESLA

-• Organize a fundraiser (large or small) for the memorial project
+• Organize a fundraiser (large or small)

 • Organize a screening of the Nick Broomfield film, “Tales of the Grim Sleeper,” which tells the story of several of these murders